 What are the different types of camping?

 Backpacking is a minimalist's dream.
-For this type of camping, you load up your backpack with everything you need – that includes your tent, sleeping bag, sleeping pad, camping stove and food – and hike in to the wild.
+For this type of camping, you load up your backpack with everything you need – that includes your tent, best sleeping bag, sleeping pad, camping stove and food – and hike in to the wild.
 This type of camping is definitely the most adventurous and provides the least amount of luxury, and will certainly get you to the most beautiful spots around.

 You can make things even simpler by going ultralight camping – making sure your pack weighs under 30lbs which might mean opting for a bivy sack instead of a tent, or even by learning how to build your own shelter using natural resources.
 If you’re heading out for the first time, we definitely recommend going with someone more experienced, and checking out our backpacking hacks to make your lightweight journey as smooth as possible.